digitaldrummerj/old.digitaldrummerj.github.io/_drafts/webapi/2016-08-03-webapi-json-setup.md

 ---
 layout: post
-title: 'Setup camelCase for JSON in .NET WebApi'
+title: '.NET WebApi - Setup JSON Camel Cased Fields'
 date: 2016-08-03 06:00
 categories: ['webapi']
 series: webapi-getting-started
 published: true
 excerpt: |
     Welcome to the continuing series on getting started with .NET WebApi.
-In this article we will learn how to setup the JSON response to convert the .NET pascal cased properties into camel cased properties.
+In this article we will learn how to set the JSON response to convert the .NET pascal cased properties into camel cased properties.

     ## Definitions